tprasadtp/protonvpn-docker/README.md

 ## Kubernetes

 This is currently not tested on Kubernetes!.
 If you are interested in testing the container on k8s Open an issue to start the discussion.
+You may need to tweak your `PROTONVPN_EXCLUDE_CIDRS` and set `PROTONVPN_DNS_SERVERS` depending on your cluster and network settings.